Jeans modeling of axisymmetric galaxies with multiple stellar populations: Multi-component galaxy models

 \subsection{The Jeans equations}

-In JASMINE2 we maintain the assumption that each stellar component is implicitly described by a 2-integral phase-space DF $f_i(E,J_z)$ (in general different for each component), where $E$ and $J_z$ are respectively the energy and the axial component of the angular momentum of each star (per unit mass) in the {\it total} potential $\Phi$.
+The procedure, in its basic version, assumes that each stellar component is implicitly described by a 2-integral phase-space DF $f_i(E,J_z)$ (in general different for each component), where $E$ and $J_z$ are respectively the energy and the axial component of the angular momentum of each star (per unit mass) in the {\it total} potential $\Phi$.
 Therefore, the DF of the total stellar distribution is the 2-integral function

 As usual, we indicate with $({\rm v}_R, {\rm v}_\varphi, {\rm v}_z)$ the velocity components in the phase-space, and with a bar over a quantity the operation of average over the velocity-space.
 By construction, for each stellar component $\overline{{\rm v}_{R}}_i=\overline{{\rm v}_{z}}_i=0$, the only non-zero ordered velocity can occur in the azimuthal direction $\vphii \equiv \overline{{\rm v}_\varphi}_i$, and finally for the velocity dispersion tensor $\sigma_{Ri}=\sigma_{zi}\equiv \sigmi$.
 Of course, from equation \eqref{eq:DF_sum} similar relations hold for the kinematical fields of the total $\rhostar$.